 The Town Centre may be relatively compact, but there’s plenty here to keep you busy for a day trip.

-As well as learning more about what the town was like during the Second World War through this Tour, here are a few suggested additions to take in.
+As well as discovering what the town was like during the Second World War through this Tour, here are a few suggested additions to take in.

 This is the most obvious attraction worth visiting.
 It’s been here for almost 850 years, yet is virtually fully intact.
 It’s the best preserved medieval castle in Ireland.
 It’s the reason the town developed, and it still dominates the shoreline.
 Although parts of it are sometimes inaccessible due to redevelopment or archaeological works, it is most definitely worth a couple of your hours.
 Make use of the regular guided tours.